espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

 Luckily, a management interface between EMAC and PHY is standardized by IEEE 802.3 in Section 22.2.4 Management Functions.
 It defines provisions of the so-called “MII Management Interface” to control the PHY and gather status from the PHY.
 A set of management registers is defined to control chip behavior, link properties, auto-negotiation configuration, etc. This basic management functionality is addressed by :component_file:`esp_eth/src/esp_eth_phy_802_3.c` in ESP-IDF and so it makes the creation of a new custom PHY chip driver quite a simple task.

 .. note::
     Always consult with PHY datasheet since some PHY chips may not comply with IEEE 802.3, Section 22.2.4.
-It does not mean you are not able to create a custom PHY driver, it will just require more effort.
+It does not mean you are not able to create a custom PHY driver, but it just requires more effort.
 You will have to define all PHY management functions.

 The majority of PHY management functionality required by the ESP-IDF Ethernet driver is covered by the :component_file:`esp_eth/src/esp_eth_phy_802_3.c`.
 However, the following may require developing chip-specific management functions: